Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Master of Science in Psychology with a Concentration in Addictions

-- Master of Arts in Professional Mental Health Counseling - Specialization in Addictions
+- Master of Arts in Professional Mental Health Counseling with Specialization in Addictions

 - Master of Social Work and Addictions Counseling in Psychology